taubyte/vm-orbit/README.md

 # License
-Please see the LICENSE file for details.
+This project is licensed under the BSD 3-Clause License.
+For more details, see the LICENSE file.

 # Help